 When you combine all of your cars under one policy, you only have to pay one deductible if an accident or random disaster damages them.
 Not insuring your vehicles under one policy would mean that you’d need to pay more than one deductible.
 Having a multi-car policy just simplifies the whole process so you have less to keep track of in the wake of a disastrous event.

 You Can Stack Coverages

 Another benefit of a multi-car policy is that you can stack your coverages.
-This means that you have the option to combine coverage limits for all of your cars.
+This means that you have the option to combine limits for all of your vehicles.
 For instance, you could have limits of $25,000 for two cars.
-Stacking the two would amount to a $50,000 total coverage limit.
-Coverage stacking is usually for the bodily injury part of uninsured and underinsured motorist (UM and UIM) coverage.
+Stacking the two would amount to a total of $50,000.
+Stacking is usually for the bodily injury part of uninsured and underinsured motorist (UM and UIM) coverage.